Animal Care Standards and Oversight

 Yolande Seddon, Ph.D.

-Dr. Yolande Seddon is an Assistant Professor at the Western College of Veterinary Medicine and an adjunct research scientist at the Prairie Swine Centre.
+Dr. Yolande Seddon is an Associate Professor at the Western College of Veterinary Medicine and an adjunct research scientist at the Prairie Swine Centre.
 Dr. Seddon’s research focuses on the behaviour and welfare of farmed pigs and explores the interactions between management, pig behaviour, welfare and productivity, with a strong multi-disciplinary and applied research approach.
-Dr. Seddon also holds the Natural Sciences and Engineering Research Council of Canada (NSERC) Industrial Research Chair in Swine Welfare at the University of Saskatchewan.
+Dr. Seddon also holds the Research Chair in Swine Welfare at the University of Saskatchewan.

 The government’s role